fluent-beats/fluent-beats/README.md

 ## Notes about Fluent Bit

-- The `Fluent Bit` version used on this project is `1.8.11`, versions up to `1.8.11` are shipped as much bigger Docker images.
-These versions do not provide any useful feature for this particular design/solution (keep away from them).
+- The `Fluent Bit` version used by this project is `1.8.4`
   - In order to apply `Docker Secrets` extraction, the `Fluent Bit` Docker image version must include shell support (debug flavor).
-Again versions up to `1.8.11-debug` **look more like an elephant than an hummingbird** (keep away from them).

-## Notes about Elasticsearch
+- Versions up to `1.8.11` are shipped as much bigger Docker images and don't provide any useful feature for this particular solution

-- The container uses [Elastic ECS](https://www.elastic.co/guide/en/ecs/current/index.html) to translate incomming logs, events and metrics in order to properly ingestion on Elasticsearch.
+  - Versions up to `1.8.11-debug` **are huge and not useful at all**.